What to Expect at Your Appointment at the Pediatric and Congenital Heart Center

 Children’s heart treatment: Seeing the challenge clearly

-The advanced imaging technology available through our center helps us see details of the smallest, most intricate structures in your child’s heart, from fetuses and newborns to older children and adults with inborn heart conditions.
-The technologists who create the images share their findings with surgeons and other doctors to help plan the most effective treatment.
+The advanced imaging technology available through our center helps us see details of the smallest, most intricate structures in your child’s heart, from fetuses and newborns to older children and adults with congenital heart conditions.
+The technologists who create the images share their captured images with surgeons and other doctors to help plan the most effective treatment.

 Imaging Your Child’s Heart: What to Expect

 Imaging tests such as computed tomography (CT) or magnetic resonance imaging (MRI), echocardiogram, or electrophysiology (EKG) can show structural problems in the heart.
 They are performed by a technologist, who takes the images to the cardiologist.
 The cardiologist discusses the findings with you.
 Results of your child’s tests will appear on MyChart, often the same day.

 MRI and CT are two ways to see inside your child’s heart — painlessly

 These techniques can help the cardiologist visualize arteries of the lung and heart, as well as structures in and around the heart itself.
 The scans themselves do not hurt.
 The CT equipment we use delivers a very low level of radiation.
 They require your child stay still and may or may not involve an injection of a contrast agent for more accurate pictures.